dawgfish/calm/docs/k8s/calm_workshop_k8s.rst

 Here are a few of **Kubernetes** concepts to help understand what it does.

+**Master component**

+The master node is the one that is responsible for the management of Kubernetes cluster.
+This is the main entry point of all administrative tasks.
+The master node, also known as the control plane, is the one that is managing the worker nodes, where the actual services are running.

+A master node is made of following components:

+- API Server
+   API Server is the main management point of the entire cluster, as it allows a user to configure many of Kubernetes’   workloads and organizational units.
+The API server is also the entry points for all the REST commands used to control the cluster.
+That means several different tools and libraries can easily communicate with it.

+- etcd storage
+   The etcd is a simple, lightweight, distributed key-value store that can be distributed across multiple nodes.
+The etcd storage was developed by the CoreOS team to be mainly used for shared configuration and service discovery.
+Kubernetes uses etcd to store configuration data that can be used by each of the nodes in the cluster

+- Scheduler
+   The scheduler component configures pods and services onto the nodes.
+Moreover, the scheduler is also responsible for tracking resource utilization on each host to make sure that workloads are not scheduled in excess of the available resources.

+- Controller-manager
+   The controller manager service is a general service that is responsible for controllers that regulate the state of the cluster and perform routine tasks.
+The example of such a controller is the replication controller.
+As it ensures that the number of replicas defined for a service matches the number currently deployed on the cluster.
+The details of these operations are written to etcd, where the controller manager watches for changes through the API server.

 **Node**

 A node is a physical or virtual machine.
 It is not created by Kubernetes.
 You create those with a cloud operating system, like OpenStack or Amazon EC2, or manually install them.
 So you need to lay down your basic infrastructure before you use Kubernetes to deploy your apps.
 But from that point it can define virtual networks, storage, etc. For example, you could use OpenStack Neutron or Romana to define networks and push those out from Kubernetes.

+Every single node has the services necessary to run **pods** and is managed by the **master components**.

+The services on a node include:

+- Docker
+   Docker is responsible for downloading the images and starting the containers.
+It runs on the encapsulated application containers in a lightweight operating environment.
+Each unit of work is implemented as series containers that must be deployed.

+- kubelet
+   kubelet gets the configuration of a pod from the API server and ensures that the described containers are up and running.
+This is the worker service that’s responsible for communicating with the master node.
+It is responsible for relaying information to and from the control plane services, as well as interacting with the etcd store to read configuration details or write new values.

+- kube-proxy
+   Kube-proxy runs on each node to deal with individual host sub-netting and ensure that the services are available to external parties.
+It serves as a network proxy and a load balancer for a service on a single worker node and manages the network routing for TCP and UDP packets.

 **Pods**